onflow/cadence/docs/language.md

 > 🚧 Status: Access control is not implemented yet.

 Access control allows making certain parts of the program accessible/visible and making other parts inaccessible/invisible.
-Top-level declarations (variables, constants, functions, structures, classes, resources, interfaces) and fields (in structures, classes, and resources) are either private or public.
+Top-level declarations (variables, constants, functions, structures, resources, interfaces) and fields (in structures, and resources) are either private or public.

 **Private** means the declaration is only accessible/visible in the current and inner scopes.
-For example, a private field in a class can only be accessed by functions of the class, not by code that uses an instance of the class in an outer scope.
+For example, a private field can only be accessed by functions of the type is part of, not by code that uses an instance of the type in an outer scope.

 **Public** means the declaration is accessible/visible in all scopes, the current and inner scopes like for private, and the outer scopes.
-For example, a private field in a class can be accessed using the access syntax on an instance of the class in an outer scope.
+For example, a private field in a type can be accessed using the access syntax on an instance of the type in an outer scope.

 By default, everything is private.
 The `pub` keyword is used to make declarations public.